Postdoc Advisory Committee

 Dependent care assistance: A Dependent Care Reimbursement Account also permits you to deduct pre-tax dollars from your paycheck to pay for childcare or care for a disabled spouse or parent.
 For more information, contact Mount Sinai Benefits Center, (866) 414-8455.

-The room is located on the MC level of Guggenheim Pavilion (Room 252).
+The room is located on the MC level Room 234 in the same hallway as the employee pharmacy.
 There are 4 hospital grade pumps, each with a private pumping area, available around the clock for all Mount Sinai Postdoctoral Fellows.
-Anyone who would like access to the room can contact Women and Children’s Services: email@example.com.
-Additional information is provided by the Mount Sinai Parent program run by the Division of Training and Education, (211) 241-1944, website on the Intranet.
+Anyone who would like access to the room can contact Nicole Musumeci: firstname.lastname@example.org.
+Additional information is provided by the Mount Sinai Parent program run by the Division of Training and Education, (212) 241-1944, http://www.facebook.com/groups/229305823848699/.

 Shuttle Service: Mount Sinai provides a shuttle bus service for the Bronx V.A.; Elmhurst and Mount Sinai of Queens; 320 East 94th Street (Adolescent Health Center, Kidney Center, and Human Resources); Saint Barnabas Health Care System, Englewood Hospital; and the 125 Street Metro North Train Station.
 Schedules are available on the intranet or call (212) 241-0795.

 The Plaza Cafeteria, located on the Atrium level of the Guggenheim Pavilion, offers a variety of selections for breakfast, lunch, and dinner and is open M-F, 6:30 - 7:30 with more limited hours on the weekend.
 Vending machines offer a variety of hot and cold foods and are available for use 24 hours a day, every day of the week throughout the campus.